Heavy rain and storms could trigger flooding, severe weather in D.C. area through Thursday

-Washington’s far west and northwest suburbs, and the area to the northwest of that, are at greatest risk for flooding rain.
-Some of these locations have already seen an inch or more through this morning.
+Washington’s far western and northwestern suburbs, and the area to the northwest of that, are at greatest risk for flooding rain.
+Some of these locations already have received an inch or more through this morning.

 However, a flash flood watch, previously in effect just for our western areas, has been expanded to cover the entire region through Thursday afternoon.

 With most spots locally picking up only a few hundredths to tenths of an inch of rain so far, the heaviest is still on the way.
-Coming in at least two or three main bouts, an additional one to three inches is likely to fall — the most to the north and west — before the responsible front clears the area with a bang Thursday morning when strong thunderstorms may sweep through.
+An additional one to three inches, coming in at least two or three main bouts, is likely — most of it to the north and west — before the front driving the precipitation clears the area with a bang Thursday morning when strong thunderstorms may sweep through.

 Main points

-- Several rounds of heavy showers or storms are possible: the first passes this evening with another possible overnight.
-A closing intense round may come through early Thursday morning.
+- Several rounds of heavy showers or storms are possible: The first passes this evening, with another possible overnight.
+An intense closing round may come through early Thursday morning.
 Isolated flash flooding is a threat.

 - Severe thunderstorms are possible, especially early Thursday, as the front passes.
-A brief tornado or two is not out of the question in the region.
+As many as two brief tornadoes are not out of the question in the region.

 Most likely hazards: Heavy rain, flooding.